 - Increased risk: The major drawback of a market development strategy is that it requires investments for expanding your business.
 You will have to allocate funds for marketing to build your brand in new territories.
 If the plan doesn’t work, you’ll wind up wasting money and resources you could have used for other essential activities.

 - Fierce competition: To launch a new product/service, you need a lot of courage and knowledge of effective strategy implementation.
 If you’re launching a product in the existing market, remember the demand for it may already be met.
 And in this case, you will have to offer a much better product/service to beat the competitors.

 - Management under pressure: Entering a new market can be a headache for management.
 To successfully implement a market development strategy, businesses need to grow, hire more specialists, and improve production to serve new and existing customers better.
 This requires enormous management resources.

 Market Penetration Advantages and Disadvantages

-The market penetration strategy provides multiple advantages.
+The market penetration strategy provides multiple advantages and drawbacks.